An informative picture of Electric vs. Hydrogen vehicles

 Hydrogen Fuel Cell Vehicles: The Contender

-Hydrogen FCVs are the new kids on the block.
-They offer a different approach to clean transportation.
-Here's how they work and what they bring to the table:
+Hydrogen FCVs are the newer option and take a different approach to clean transport.
+Here's how they work and what they offer:

 How They Work